 One of the most important Saturdays in the Christian calendar is Lazarus Saturday, which takes place the week before Palm Sunday, one of the pivotal days in the faith’s calendar.

-Do you have any interesting or fun facts about Saturday that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Saturdays?
+Share them in the comments below!